 a) Unless, otherwise agreed the safari price includes the cost of the land transportation, accommodation, all meals as specified, professional guides and gameviewing.

-b) Not included in the safari price are international flights, visa fees, airport taxes, excess baggage charges, tipping for services, drinks in some camps and lodges, meals outside the camps and lodges, specific meals in certain hotels and items of a personal nature.
+b) Inclusions and exclusions vary with each safari but generally not included in the safari price are international flights, visa fees, airport taxes, excess baggage charges, tipping for services, drinks in some camps and lodges, meals outside the camps and lodges, specific meals in certain hotels and items of a personal nature.

 c) The safari price is based on costs known at the date of booking and on relevant rates as at that date and is subject to variation only to reflect subsequent increases in transportation costs (including fuel and air fares), dues, taxes, (including VAT) and fees chargeable for services or adverse exchange rate variations.
 Even so we will absorb any such price increases up to an equivalent of 5% of the safari price and if the necessary increase is in excess of 5% we will notify you accordingly when you will have the right to cancel within 14 days of such notification with full refund of all monies paid or we will have the right to charge you such excess over 5%.
 Notwithstanding the provisions of this clause the safari price will not be increased within 60 days of departure.